robisim74/firebase-functions-typescript-starter/README.md

 3. Add your Firebase Functions to `index.ts`, and create different files for each one.

-4. Update in `rollup.config.js` file external dependencies with those that actually you use to build the _cjs_ bundle.
+4. Update in `rollup.config.js` file external dependencies with those that actually you use to build the ES bundle.

 5. Create unit tests in `tests` folder.